In This Section

 Reporting Unsafe Behavior

-As an educational institution with a focus on science and healthcare, we expect that all members of the University community would abide by recommendations meant to promote and protect the health and welfare of others.
-However, individuals observing behavior inconsistent with these Return to Campus Guidelines have several options for reporting.
+As an educational institution with a focus on science and healthcare, we expect that all members of the University community will abide by recommendations meant to promote and protect the health and welfare of others.
+However, individuals observing behavior inconsistent with the Return to Campus Guidelines have several options for reporting.

-- Employees may report violations of these guidelines either to a supervisor or to the Director of Human Resources (email@example.com).
+- Employees may report violations of the guidelines either to a supervisor or to the Director of Human Resources (email@example.com).

-- To report misconduct by students, please contact the Department of Public Safety.
-Where appropriate, Public Safety may file an incident report with the Office of Student Conduct.
+- To report student misconduct, that is actively occurring, please contact the Department of Public Safety by calling 215-596-1117.
+Where appropriate, Public Safety may respond on-site and file an incident report with the Office of Student Conduct.

 - To report student misconduct that has previously occurred, please use the COVID Incident Reporting Form.